![]() |

 to attend to its own affairs.
 Zosmius reports Roman officials expelled and

-assassinated in Gwynedd.
-Irish incursions into Gwynedd, Powys, Garth
+of the Civitas Silurium (Glywysing) is assassinated in Gwynedd.
+Irish incursions into

-Rome. c.419 - Decurian Tewdrig of Garth Madrun's
+c.419 - Tewdrig (perhaps a Decurian) of Garth Madrun's

 daughter and heiress, Princess Marchell, marries an aristocratic Irish